What is an enterprise application? Examples & benefits

 Example: Rippling

-HRM systems are handy for HR professionals because they make managing tasks much more efficient, from hiring to retirement.
+HRM systems are invaluable for HR professionals, making task management much more efficient, from hiring to retirement.

-This system keeps all your employee and candidate information organized.
-It also helps with planning benefits and makes sure payroll is accurate.
+This system organizes all employee and candidate information, aids in planning benefits, and ensures payroll accuracy.
 By streamlining the hiring process, it can boost employee retention and engagement.

-HRM systems also offer training opportunities and track things like onboarding progress.
-They handle time and attendance and sync this data with payroll.
+HRM systems also offer training opportunities and track onboarding progress.
+They handle time and attendance, syncing this data with payroll.

-Plus, they assist with workforce planning, monitor performance reviews, and support succession planning.
-They cover all the bases for managing your team effectively.
+Additionally, they assist with workforce planning, monitor performance reviews, and support succession planning.
+They cover all the bases for effective team management.

 2. Business intelligence (BI)